Leon Dorsey: Exposure

 In 1998, investigators reopened the case of the murders of Armstrong and Lindsey.
 They again questioned Dorsey at the prison, but he again said he had nothing to do with it.
 This time, however, investigators properly examined the footage that captured the killer entering and leaving the store.
 The footage was sent to the Federal Bureau of Investigation (FBI) to see if they could conclude any new evidence that was previously overlooked.
-They estimated the killer's height was approximately the same as Dorsey’s height.
+They estimated the killer's height was approximately the same as Dorsey's height.
 This time when the FBI went to talk to him, Dorsey finally confessed to the murders of Armstrong and Lindsey.

 Before his capital murder trial, Dorsey gave an interview with The Dallas Morning News, in which he said "I've done cut folks; I've done stabbed folks; I've killed folks," he said, "but it don't bother me."
 Regarding the murders, he said "They're dead.
 That's over and done with.
 Why are you going to sit there and worry yourself about that?
 Move on.
 I could have came in here and been, 'Oh, I'm sorry, I'm so bad.'
 But I don't feel like that.
 That's not being honest with myself."
 The prosecution used the interview in their arguments for why Dorsey should be sentenced to death.

 Dorsey stood trial in April 2000, 6 years after killing Armstrong and Lindsey.
 During the trial, the mother of Armstrong made a statement to Dorsey; "Our son was a gentle man, you were not.
 I believe you're an evil, vile creature.
 You didn't kill for survival, you killed for pleasure."
 In June 2000, Dorsey was convicted of capital murder and sentenced to death.

 Execution

 While awaiting execution, Dorsey was considered by officials as a Level-Three inmate, meaning he was always causing trouble and havoc.
 Considering the crimes he committed, fellow inmates called him “Pistol Pete”.

-On August 12, 2008, Dorsey was led out of his cell to the death chamber, where he was strapped to the gurney and the officials got the lethal injection ready.
-The parents of Armstrong and Lindsey spectated the execution.
+On August 12, 2008, Dorsey was led out of his cell to the death chamber, where he was strapped to the gurney and the officials readied the lethal injection.
+The parents of Armstrong and Lindsey were present in the spectator room.
 Before death, Dorsey turned his head to the spectator room and said; "I love all y'all.
 I forgive all y'all.
 See y'all when you get there."